 If you’re headed to the gym chances are, you’re reaching for a pair of Bluetooth ‘buds.
 There are still a few brave, resistant souls I see walking around the gym with wired headphones but more often than not, it’s a Bluetooth pair that I see.
 And although we have our qualms with Bluetooth, it’s hard not to recommend them for exercise.
 Not having to deal with wires is super convenient and Bluetooth earbuds have gotten way cheaper and way better than years past.
-Case in point: the new Creative Outlier ONE earbuds.
+Case in point: the new Creative Outlier One earbuds.
 Are they going to be your favorite new pair of headphones?
 Probably not.
-But at $40 you should probably get them anyway because spoiler alert: they’re that good.
+But at $29 you should probably get them anyway because spoiler alert: they’re that good.

-In the box you’ll get the headphones, a soft carrying case, micro USB charging, a cable clip, two extra sets of ear tips, and a silicone pair of earbud wings.
+In the box, you’ll get the headphones, a soft carrying case, micro USB charging, a cable clip, two extra sets of ear tips, and a silicone pair of earbud wings.
 Then you’ll get the usual amount of paperwork of course.

 Close your eyes, and picture a pair of Bluetooth earbuds.
-That’s what the Outlier ONE headphones look like.
+That’s what the Outlier One headphones look like.
 And there’s nothing wrong with that as two earbuds connected by a wire are a tried and true design, just don’t expect to be wowed by their beauty.
 To that end though the team at Creative did make some quality choices when it came to build and design.
 These are IPX4 certified making them entirely sweatproof which is obviously a necessity for workout ‘buds, but they also added some clever design tweaks to take these from good to great.

 For one, they borrow the same angled earbud design from the previous (but more expensive) Outlier earbuds which angle sound directly into your ear.
 They also have a nice flat cable which keeps them getting annoyingly tangled when you stuff them in your pockets or gym bag.
 Sticking with the earbuds, I also found these to be extremely comfortable.
-At first glance they seemed large and I was envisioning having to stuff them in my ears uncomfortably, but I didn’t have to.
-They fit snugly sure, but it wasn’t painful at all and I was able to use them for hours without pain.
+At first glance, they seemed large and I was envisioning having to stuff them in my ears uncomfortably, but I didn’t have to.
+They fit snugly, sure, but it wasn’t painful at all and I was able to use them for hours without pain.
 This is probably because of the rubber cushion they have on them, which can be replaced for a similar one with ear wings if you’re having trouble keeping them in your ear.

 Which brings me to the only thing I’m not crazy about when it comes to the build of these headphones, and the control module.
 It’s understandable because of the battery life, which we’ll get to later, but that doesn’t make it any less pretty.
-It’s a large hunk of plastic dangling on the cable with cheap feeling buttons, but on the bright side I didn’t have any problems with it pulling the earbuds out.
+It’s a large chunk of plastic dangling on the cable with cheap feeling buttons, but on the bright side, I didn’t have any problems with it pulling the earbuds out.
 Even though it’s big it’s also surprisingly lightweight, so running with them was no problem at all.

 Another thing that might bother you is call quality.
 Even though calls sounded fine on my end, I got plenty of complaints from others that I sounded “far and echo-y”.
 It’s good enough to answer a quick phone call while exercising but you probably won’t want to have a full blown conversation with these.
 When I switched back to my phone the person on the end literally said, “Wow, that’s much better.”
 On to another good feature though, controls are also all that you could want from a pair of workout headphones.
 You can switch between tracks, pause music, answer and end phone calls, and control volume with just a few different sets of clicks.
 Thanks to the humorously large control module the buttons are pretty big, meaning that even though they’re not as raised or as tactile as I would like it’s hard to accidentally click the wrong one.